scala/scala-lang/blog/index.md

 <ul class="post-list">
-  {% for p in site.categories.news %}
+  {% for p in site.categories.blog %}
     {% if p.post-type == 'blog' %}
       <li>
         {% if p.link-out %}